 The Phlox Plant can be annual or perennial in nature; this section deals with the annual varieties.
-Information on perennial Phlox.
+Go to this page for information on perennial Phlox.

-These small plants bloom from late spring to summer and flowers in mass; the flowers may be white, red, orange, pink or purple.
+Anual Phlox are small plants that bloom from late spring to summer, they flower in mass.
+The flowers may be white, red, orange, pink, or purple.

 Latin names include phlox maculata, phlox paniculata, phlox drummondii, and phlox carolina.

 Phlox drummondii (Annual Phlox plant), photograph by Malcolm Manners; CC.

 Phlox drummondii Twinkle Star (Annual Phlox ‘’Twinkle Star’ Cultivar), photograph by 阿橋 HQ; CC.

 Phlox drummondii Red Color (CommName), picture by Earl McGehee; CC.

 Common Names: Phlox: Northern; Mountain; Largeleaf; Woodland; Meadow; Swordleaf; Moss; Pointed; Garden; Marsh; Drummond.

 Life Cycle: Half hardy annual, hardy annual. (go to this page for Hardy perennial).

 Height: 6 to 12 inches (15 to 30 cm).